 Skip to content ↓

-Being a representative on the school council is a very responsible position as you have to listen to your friends, share your class ideas as a representative and sometimes have to do things in your lunch times.
+Being a representative on the Community Council is a very responsible position.
+Your role is to ensure all voices are heard.
+You have to listen to your friends, record your class ideas as a representative and sometimes have to give up your lunch times to action these suggestions.
 However, it is also a chance to play an important part in our Benjamin Adlard community.

 Children can feel a little nervous about putting themselves up for the position, but it is exciting to see what happens when people share their ideas so be brave!